 Her paintings were part of ‘Springs Surreal’ exhibition in 2016 at the Colorado Springs Fine Arts Center.
 The museum featured artists working in a more modern interpretation of surrealism, and were hung along with Dali drawings and Magritte paintings.

 Her work was featured in ‘Beautiful Grotesque’, an exhibition featuring top international artists at the Sangre De Christo Art Center.
 The museum later acquired one of her paintings for their permanent collection.

 She is currently living abroad working on several large commissions both in London and Dubai.

 Beckstrom has exhibited prolifically in Colorado, along with galleries in Minneapolis and Santa Fe.
-Her work resides in collections in the United States, Mexico, and England.
+Her work resides in collections in the United States, Mexico, the UAE, and England.
 She is represented by The Modbo in Colorado Springs and the Carla Wright Gallery in Denver.